edgelesssys/contrast/docs/docs/features-limitations.md

 It needs to be noted that setting these values is unsupported, and doing so may lead to unexpected behaviour, as Contrast isn't tested against all possible configuration combinations.

+## GPU attestation

+While Contrast supports integration with confidential computing-enabled GPUs, such as NVIDIA's H100 series, attesting the integrity of the GPU device currently must be handled at the workload layer.
+This means the workload needs to verify that the GPU is indeed an NVIDIA H100 running in confidential computing mode.

+To simplify this process, the NVIDIA CC-Manager, which is [deployed alongside the NVIDIA GPU operator](./getting-started/bare-metal.md#preparing-a-cluster-for-gpu-usage), enables the use of confidential computing GPUs (CC GPUs) within the workload.
+With the CC-Manager in place, the workload is responsible only for attesting the GPU's integrity.

+One way to perform this attestation is by using [nvTrust](https://github.com/NVIDIA/nvtrust), NVIDIA's reference implementation for GPU attestation. nvTrust provides tools and utilities to perform attestation within the workload.